-Here, Antero is challenging the Tax Department's valuation of its Marcellus wells in Doddridge County.
-Before the Board, Antero submitted proof of its actual operating expenses, which it contends should be used in determining the value of its Marcellus wells.
-(See Hr'g Tr., pp.12-66; Hr'g Exhibits 2, 3, 4, 5, 7, 11, 12, 13, 14, 15).
+Here, Antero is challenging the Tax Department's valuation of its Marcellus wells in Harrison County.
+Before the Boards, Antero submitted proof of its actual operating expenses, which it contends should be used in determining the value of its Marcellus wells.
+(See 2016 Hr'g Exhibits 2, 3, 5, 6, 7, 8, 9, 10, 11, 16; 2017 Hr'g Exhibits 2, 3, 4, 5, 7, 11, 12, 13, 14, 15).
 Antero also demonstrated that the State does not take into account Antero's point-of-sale for the gas, or the operating expenses incurred to get the gas downstream to market.
-(Hr'g Tr. at p.
-29:10-36:21).
+(2016 Hr'g Tr. at pp. 32:18-34:3; 2017 Hr'g Tr. at pp. 32:21-39:3).
 Analysis of these issues requires an understanding of Antero's business model, particularly with regard to the point-of-sale, and an understanding of allowed operating expenses under Section 3.16 of Series 1J, Title 110 State Tax Department Legislative Rule for Valuation of Producing and Reserve Oil & Natural Gas for Ad Valorem Property Tax Purposes.

-Antero also demonstrated to the Board that the Tax Department calculated an inaccurate "cap" with respect to allowed operating expenses.
-Antero explained that by artificially capping operating expenses at \$175,000, which is not permitted by the legislative rule, the State is grossly overvaluing the fair market value of Antero's wells.
-(Hr'g Tr., at pp.13:7-15:23).
-Antero explained that it volumetrically represented 40% of horizontal production in West Virginia from 2013 through 2015, and that its average operating expense was \$817,000 per well.
-(Hr'g Tr., p.
-41:10-42:12).
-Under these circumstances, it would not be mathematically possible to get to an average of \$175,000 in operating expenses for the industry if Antero's average operating expenses of \$817,000 per well is taken into consideration.
-(Hr'g Tr., p.
-41:10-42:12).
+Antero also demonstrated to the Board that the Tax Department calculated inaccurate "caps" with respect to allowed operating expenses.
+Antero explained that by artificially capping operating expenses at \$150,000 for tax year 2016 and \$175,000 for tax year 2017, which is not permitted by the legislative rule, the State is grossly overvaluing the fair market value of Antero's wells.
+(2016 Hr'g Tr., at pp. 38:15-40:2; 2017 Hr'g Tr. at pp. 26:11-29:18).
+Antero explained that it volumetrically represents 40% of horizontal Marcellus production in West Virginia, and demonstrated that it would be mathematically impossible to get a weighted average of \$150,000 for tax year 2016, or \$175,000 for tax year 2017, in operating expenses for Marcellus wells if Antero's average operating expense per well are taken into consideration.
+(2016 Hr'g Tr. at pp. 72:12-73:20; 2017 Hr'g Tr. at pp. 52:18-53:12).

 Thus, this tax appeal presents "issues in which specialized treatment is likely to improve the expectation of a fair and reasonable resolution of the controversy."
 See Trial Ct.
 R., 29.04(a)(2).
-In order to fairly and reasonably resolve these issues, the decision-maker should have familiarity with the tax code, the mechanisms used to value taxable property, the mass appraisal system used to assess oil and gas wells (including the methodology set forth in § 110-11-4.1 is reflected in Tax Department's 2017 Administrative Notice), as well as familiarity with allowable operating expenses under Section 3.16 of Series 1J, Title 110.
+In order to fairly and reasonably resolve these issues, the decision-maker should have familiarity with the tax code, the mechanisms used to value taxable property, the mass appraisal system used to assess oil and gas wells (including the methodology set forth in § 110-1J-4.1 as reflected in Tax Department's 2017 Administrative Notice), as well as familiarity with allowable operating expenses under Section 3.16 of Series 1J, Title 110.
 As demonstrated in the hearing transcript and exhibits (attached to Antero's complaint), Antero has placed clear and convincing evidence on the record as to why its Marcellus wells have been overvalued.
 Antero asserts that specialized knowledge on the above-mentioned issues would improve the likelihood that the submitted documentation and testimony is fairly considered, and that a reasonable resolution of this controversy will result.